IN-CORE/pyincore/README.md

 ## Installation

 ### All Platforms

-We envision a user developing their project in a Jupyter notebook in his or her **Project folder**.
 These steps will guide you on how to install both pyIncore and Jupyter notebook so you can develop your code.

 1. Download **pyincore** as an archive file from [NCSA's server](https://incore2.ncsa.illinois.edu/releases/pyincore_0.2.0.tar.gz) to a directory on your computer.